kdeldycke/awesome-engineering-team-management/readme.md

 Time management and planning starts with estimates, but often degenerates into deadlines.

+- [Don’t (guess)timate your projects, forecast with confidence](https://www.reaktor.com/blog/forecasting-method/) - “The problem with spending a lot of time on estimating is that it can feel useful, but often is so inaccurate that it hardly yields much value to the business.”
+The best we can do is measure and forecast.
 - [Dear Startup: You have no idea how much that costs.](http://kyleprifogle.com/dear-startup/) - “We are completely clueless about how long things should take.”
 Here is a [trick to handle expectation of unreasonable estimates](https://news.ycombinator.com/item?id=21069178).
 - [Escalation of commitment](https://en.wikipedia.org/wiki/Escalation_of_commitment) - A.k.a. sunk-cost fallacy, or the rational explanation of why the hell do we still irrationally keep investing in a bad project.
 - [Who are you trying to impress with your deadlines?](http://jatins.gitlab.io/me/why-deadline/) - “There are companies where those deadlines are set in stone, and a missed deadline is next to fire.
 That's when the problem starts.”